prismicio/prismic-gatsby/README.md

 If the link type is a web link (i.e. a URL external from your site), the URL is provided without additional processing.

+All other URL fields, such as `target`, `lang`, and `isBroken`, are provided on the field, as well.

+The `target` field defaults to an empty string.
+This allows you to always query the `target` field even if it is not set in Prismic.

 **Note**: If you need to access the raw data, the original data is accessible using the `raw` field, though use of this field is discouraged.